Non-descriptive links

 Don't

-Dont link long sentences or provide more information than neccessary.
+Do not link long sentences or provide more information than necessary.

 Follow GOV.UK Design System guidance

-The GOV.UK Design System provides guidance on the following components and patterns:
+Use the GOV.UK Design System for the following components and patterns:

 Information about this page